 While GM has claimed bankruptcy protection from the beginning, some legal analysts believed that GM could not avoid liability if top officials knew about the potential for the class action products liability suit, but hid it from the bankruptcy court in 2009.
 GM claims that it only learned late last year that the ignition switches could be accidentally moved out of position, thereby disabling the air bags during a crash.
 The claimants argue, on the other hand, that GM knew it had a problem with the defective switches as early as 2001.
 Meanwhile, many GM dealerships still do not have the replacement parts, and Senator Richard Blumenthal (D-Conn) has pressured GM to provide “clear and accurate information” on when the new parts would be available to all dealers.
 Blumenthal has further called on GM to establish a victim’s compensation fund for those injured or whose family members were killed in crashes involving the recalled vehicles.
 He has also urged owners of the defective vehicles to refrain from driving them until they have been repaired.

 The experienced products liability attorneys at the Boesch Law Group have assisted clients in obtaining compensation from major car companies for injuries sustained because of a product defect.
 If you or someone you know has been injured because of a manufacturing defect or a design defect – whether or not a recall has been issued – it is imperative that you speak with an attorney who has experience going up against the largest automobile manufacturers in the world.
-Call today for a free consultation with one of our preeminent Los Angeles-based products liability attorneys: (310) 578-7880.
+Call today for a free consultation with one of our preeminent personal injury attorneys: (310) 578-7880.

 DISCLAIMER: The materials on this website are for general information purposes only and should not be construed as legal advice, legal opinion or any other advice on any specific facts or circumstances.
 Readers should not act or refrain from acting upon this information without seeking professional advice.